-In 2000, I became interested in Flatland in part because I wanted to explore its Web-centric expressive potential by creating an interactive environment and at the same time a 3D immersive audio-visual installation where a user would have a complete control over how and for how long they would subject themselves to various aspects of the ensuing experience.
+In 2000, I became interested in Flatland in part because I wanted to explore its Web-centric expressive potential by creating an interactive environment and at the same time a 3D immersive audio-visual installation where a user would have complete control over how and for how long they would subject themselves to various aspects of the ensuing experience.
 The concept was simple–start with something relatively tangible and slowly dissolve experience into something abstract.
 So, I started out with my own apartment building where I used to live at the time.
 By offering multiple possible paths, I encouraged users to explore the space at their own pace until they stumbled across an anomaly, a choke point that transported them to the next stage.
-A three-stage journey was split into three areas, the apartment building and its surroundings, a free-fall through a dark void surrounded with audio-visual cues, and finally an Escher-esque 3D surface users would need to navigate to find the final exit and thereby complete their journey.
-All along, various corners of each area would be populated with spatialized aural cues (Flatland came with a fairly compelling spatially aware audio engine that could be experienced with a pair of headphones).
+A three-stage journey was split into the apartment building and its surroundings, a free-fall through a dark void surrounded with audio-visual cues, and finally an Escher-esque 3D surface users would need to navigate to find the final exit and thereby complete their journey.
+All along, various corners of each area were populated with spatialized aural cues (Flatland came with a reasonably compelling spatially aware binaural audio engine that could be experienced with a pair of headphones).
 As a result, each user’s journey would be fundamentally different both from a storytelling and aural perspectives, the latter being the aspect I was primarily interested in.

 The same year, I wrote a research proposal and the University of Cincinnati awarded me with my first ever research grant to spend a part of summer working on the project.
 While I made a considerable progress, the project never reached all of its aspirational goals.
 This was in part because creating each block required low-level knowledge and tedious manual entry of 3D normalized vertex coordinates, as did texture creation.
 More importantly, amidst the dot-com crash the company went belly up despite Flatland‘s growing presence, and its development and support ceased.
 Still, by the end of the summer, the first area was nearly complete with a number of interactive objects and initial audio implementation.